UCL-VR/ubiq-genie/Node/apps/transcription/README.md

 For this sample, you will need a computer or VR headset equipped with a microphone, along with an Azure Speech Services subscription.
 To create a free subscription, follow the link [here](https://azure.microsoft.com/en-us/try/cognitive-services/?api=speech-services).

 > [!IMPORTANT]
 > Before proceeding, ensure the Ubiq-Genie framework and the necessary dependencies for this sample are correctly installed.
-For further details, please see the root [README](../../README.md) file.
+For further details, please see the root [README](../../../README.md) file.

 ## Running the Sample

 ### Server (Node.js)

-1. Open a terminal and navigate to the `Node/apps` directory.
-Make sure you have activated the `conda` virtual environment (e.g., `conda activate ubiq-genie`).
+1. Open a terminal and navigate to the `Node/apps/transcription` directory.
+Ensure that your conda or venv environment is activated.
-2. Confirm that `Node/apps/transcription/config.json` contains the correct configuration.
-Specifically, ensure that `roomserver:uri` points to the correct room server URI, `roomserver:tcp:port` is set to the correct port, and `roomserver:joinExisting` is set to `true` if you want to join an existing server, and `false` if you want to start a new server on `localhost`.
-3. Update the `SPEECH_KEY` and `SPEECH_REGION` variables in `Node/apps/transcription/.env` to match your Azure Speech Services subscription key and region.
-For example:
+2. Execute the below command, which will guide you through the configuration process, including setting up the server information and the required environment variables.
+Configuration will only be run the first time you start the application.
+Ensure that you apply the same server configuration to the Unity client (in `/Unity/Assets/ServerConfig.asset`).

     ```bash
-    SPEECH_KEY=YOUR_SPEECH_KEY
-    SPEECH_REGION=YOUR_SPEECH_REGION
-    ```

-4. Execute the following command:

-    ```bash
     npm start transcription
     ```
+If you need to reconfigure the application, you can run `npm start transcription configure`.
+You may also manually configure the application by changing the `config.json` and `.env` files.
+The `config.json` file contains the server configuration, while the `.env` file contains the environment variables for the Azure Speech Services subscription key and region (`SPEECH_KEY` and `SPEECH_REGION`).

 ### Client (Unity)